Ready for the next step?

 Try passing arguments which will test the boundaries of the student's solution, for example using minimum and maximum values and using random values on each invocation.

-Do note that although your implementation of getArgs may return random arguments, your reference solution and the student's solution will always receive the same arguments as the getArgs method is only called once.
+may return random arguments, your reference solution and the student's solution will always receive the same arguments as the getArgs

 Our exercise simply returns one set of random number of arguments between 0 and 10, each being a random number between 0 and 100.

-The remaining methods to implement are getName and getDescription. getName is the name of the exercise to be displayed in the menu and getDescription is a short description of the exercise.
+is a short description of the exercise.
 This is not actually used anywhere yet but is useful when glancing through the code.

 Internally, the workshop application uses a dependency injection container.
 This allows you to request other services from the application and replace services with your own implementations.
 In order for the application to locate your exercise, you need to register it with the application and also provide a factory for it.
 We use the PHP-DI package for dependency injection.

 First, lets create a factory for our exercise.
-Open up app/config.php.
+Open up app/config.php

 return [